-How infrequently you wash your hair has become somewhat of a badge of honor.
+How infrequently you wash your hair has become somewhat of a badge of honor in the beauty community.
 Going three days sans shampoo used to be an accomplishment to be proud of.
-Now, women are boasting about washing their hair every five days or even once a week.
-If all of this sounds like madness to you, allow us to show you how it’s done.
+Now, people are boasting about washing their hair every five days or even once a week.
+If all of this sounds like madness to you, allow us to explain.

-First things first, stop shampooing.
-The no-poo method, co-washing, whatever you want to call it, by now you know that ditching traditional shampoos is not merely a passing fad, but rather a real, lasting change in the haircare world.
+First things first, stop shampooing like you were taught to as a kid.
+The no-poo method, co-washing, whatever you want to call it, by now you know that ditching traditional shampoos is not exactly a passing fad; rather, it's a real, lasting change in the haircare world.
 And if you haven’t hopped on board yet, you should.
-The detergents in traditional shampoos strip your hair of its natural oils, thus causing it to overproduce oil.
-Ditching shampoo doesn’t mean you have to quit showering—you have a few options.
+The detergent-style ingredients in traditional shampoos strip your hair of its natural oils, thus causing it to overproduce oil.
+Ditching shampoo doesn’t mean you have to quit showering—you have more than a few options.

 How many days do you go between washes?
 Tell us below!